A quantum Monte Carlo algorithm for Bose-Hubbard models on arbitrary graphs: Introduction

 One notable observation from the above survey is that simulating the BH model on different lattice structures and in different dimensions with QMC often requires one to concoct specially tailored QMC updates for each such setup.
 In this study, we present a resolution to this obstacle by proposing a quantum Monte Carlo simulation technique that is applicable to Bose-Hubbard models defined on arbitrary input graphs, obviating the need for implementing lattice-specific update rules for each setup separately.
 The proposed technique may be used to simulate the BH model on any graph and in any dimension (for the first time, as far as the authors are aware).

 Our approach builds on the parameter-free Trotter error-free Permutation Matrix Representation (PMR) quantum Monte Carlo technique introduced in Ref.~\cite{Gupta20} for spin systems, wherein the quantum partition function is expanded in a power series of the off-diagonal strength of the Hamiltonian, augmented with the necessary modifications that allow simulations of the Bose-Hubbard model on arbitrary graphs.
 Specifically, we show that QMC updates guaranteeing ergodicity and which also maintain detailed balance can be achieved by generating what is known as a minimal cycle basis on the BH graph~\cite{Berger04} -- the set of cycles that form a basis for all cycles on the graph~\cite{Uno14}.

 We validate our proposed algorithm by simulating the Bose-Hubbard model on regular lattices as well as on a number of irregular graphs with up to $64$ sites and with varying numbers of particles and Hamiltonian parameters to showcase the capabilities of our technique.

 The paper is structured as follows: In Sec.~\ref{sec:methodology}, we provide an overview of the PMR quantum Monte Carlo technique, followed by the specifics of our proposed QMC algorithm adapted to simulating BH models on arbitrary graphs.
-We then explain the concept of minimal cycle basis and its usage in the generation of the QMC updates for the algorithm in Sec.~\ref{sec:mcb}.
+Section~\ref{sec:measurements} is devoted to illustrating how a very wide variety of measurements may be carried out, including quantities such as superfluid density and the one-body density matrix.
+We then move on to explain the concept of minimal cycle basis and its usage in the generation of the QMC updates for the algorithm in Sec.~\ref{sec:mcb}.
 In Sec.~\ref{sec:results}, we present some simulation results for a number of Bose-Hubbard models defined on a variety of graphs.
 We summarize our work in Sec.~\ref{sec:conc} along with some conclusions and a discussion of future work.